Table of Contents

 For this exercise, you simply perform hammer-ons and pull-offs as fast as you can with your pinkie, again and again.
 Your pinky should extend as far as you can.

 Performing this will tire your pinkie within a few seconds.
 In order to move your pinkie at full speed, your body will not allow you to keep going.
-Performing this exercise twice a week or so is enough because you should give your fingers and arm some time to recover.
-If you keep doing this for one month, your pinky finger will be just as strong as the rest of your fingers.
+Performing this exercise 2-4 times a week is enough when you are a beginner, because you should give your fingers and arm some time to recover.
+If you keep doing this for one month, your pinky finger will be just as strong as the rest of your fingers!

 Playing well can be greatly improved by just doing a simple five-minute warmup before each game.
 Warming up is important if you have smaller hands because you will sound better if you are comfortable.
 Warming up in a couple of ways will help you to play more easily.
 Here are some warm-up exercises you can do.